 How do I make sure my bag is packed correctly?

 Rules for luggage weight and size can vary depending on the airline, cabin class, and even aircraft size.
-You will find some general recommendations on our passenger baggage information page, but do check with your airline for specific instructions.
+See our recommendations on passenger baggage rules as to what needs to be packed where - cabin luggage or checked luggage, but do check with your airline for specific instructions.

 DID YOU KNOW?